peaceanddemocracy/plesk-unlimited-license/README.md

 So, using 7ea to install ea7plesk or use in any misuse works, it prior to responsibility of user and hoster so , Be carefull to use any feature .

-7ea is in development state
+7ea is in production state
 *ea7plesk provide by host script
 *ea7plesk is thirdparty license script
 7ea is opensource serving and handling, platfrom so any one can inbuilt their script in it